cchurch/api-docs/source/includes/_sample_code.md

 -D, –dump-header <file> Write the protocol headers to the specified file.
 This option is handy to use when you want to store the headers that a HTTP site sends to you.
 Cookies from the headers could then be read in a second curl invocation by using the -b, –cookie option!
 The -c, –cookie-jar option is however a better way to store cookies.
 `

 Note that the ‘-‘ after the ‘-D’ indicates that the output “file” is stdout.
-One of the header elements will be “Set-Cookie: videobank_sessionid=[VIDEOBANK_SESSIONID]“.
-Copy ‘videobank_sessionid=[VIDEOBANK_SESSIONID]‘ into the clipboard as this cookie will need to be set for all other API requests.
+One of the header elements will be “Set-Cookie: auth_key=[AUTH_KEY]“.
+Copy ‘auth_key=[AUTH_KEY]‘ into the clipboard as this cookie will need to be set for all other API requests.
 The curl request for getting a list of devices will look as such.

 `
-curl --cookie "videobank_sessionid=[VIDEOBANK_SESSIONID]" --request GET https://login.eagleeyenetworks.com/g/list/devices
+curl --cookie "auth_key=[AUTH_KEY]" --request GET https://login.eagleeyenetworks.com/g/list/devices
 `

-The ‘videobank_sessionid’ cookie will need to be set for any other Eagle Eye API that requires a valid session.
+The ‘auth_key’ cookie will need to be set for any other Eagle Eye API that requires a valid session.

 <!--===================================================================-->
 ## Constructing Layouts